Republicanism in Australia: Federation and decline

+Changes to oaths and titles

 References to the monarchy were removed from various institutions through the late 1980s and 1990s.
 For example, in 1993, the Oath of Citizenship, which included an assertion of allegiance to the Australian monarch, was replaced by a pledge to be loyal to "Australia and its people".
 Earlier, in 1990, the formula of enactment for the Parliament of Australia was changed from "Be it enacted by the Queen, and the Senate, and the House of Representatives of the Commonwealth of Australia as follows" to "The Parliament of Australia enacts".

 Barristers in New South Wales (from 1993), Queensland (from 1994), ACT (from 1995), Victoria (from 2000), Western Australia (from 2001), Tasmania (from 2005), Northern Territory (from 2007), Commonwealth (from March 2007) and South Australia (from 2008) were no longer appointed Queen's Counsel (QC), but as Senior Counsel (SC).
 These changes were criticised by Justice Michael Kirby and other monarchists as moves to a "republic by stealth".
-However beginning with Queensland in 2013 and then followed by Victoria and the Commonwealth in 2014, the title of Queen's Counsel (QC) and now King's Counsel (KC) has again been conferred.
-Currently South Australia and New South Wales are discussing the reintroduction.
+However beginning with Queensland in 2013, Victoria and the Commonwealth in 2014 and followed by South Australia in 2020 the title of Queen's Counsel (QC) and now King's Counsel (KC) has again been conferred, in part due to the title's greater regard and recognition, internationally and domestically.
+There remains interest in New South Wales for a reintroduction of the title.
+In 2024, South Australia reverted back to only appointing SCs.

-All Australian senators and members of the House of Representatives continue to swear "to be faithful and bear true allegiance to His Majesty" before taking their seats in parliament.
-As a part of the constitution, any changes to this oath could only be approved by a referendum.

 Keating government proposals

 The Australian Labor Party (ALP) first made republicanism its official policy in 1991, with then Prime Minister Bob Hawke describing a republic as "inevitable".
-Following the ALP decision, the Australian Republican Movement, the leading republican advocacy group, was born.
+Following the ALP decision, the Australian Republican Movement (ARM) was born.
 Hawke's successor, Paul Keating, pursued the republican agenda much more actively than Hawke and established the Republic Advisory Committee to produce an options paper on issues relating to the possible transition to a republic to take effect on the centenary of Federation: 1 January 2001.
-The committee produced its report in April 1993 and in it argued that "a republic is achievable without threatening Australia's cherished democratic institutions."
+The committee produced its report in April 1993 and in it argued that "a republic is achievable without threatening Australia's cherished democratic institutions".

-In response to the report, Keating promised a referendum on the establishment of a republic, replacing the governor-general with a president, and removing references to the Australian sovereign.
+In response to the report, Keating promised a referendum on the establishment of a republic, replacing the Governor-General with a president, and removing references to the Australian sovereign.
 The president was to be nominated by the prime minister and appointed by a two-thirds majority in a joint sitting of the Senate and House of Representatives.
 The referendum was to be held either in 1998 or 1999.
 However, Keating's party lost the 1996 federal election in a landslide and he was replaced by John Howard, a monarchist, as prime minister.